 There is no bright line here.
 We expect parents to start with the innocence of the baby and raise a good and productive person, but if things get completely out of hand, the parents are no longer where we put our focus of control once police and the courts are forced to get involved.
 As to whether this is external versus internal, my own view is that if you take care of the internal, you have largely taken care of the external.
 Ignoring straight vandalism (I'm just going to trash it), the first measure of success of the outside attacker is to gain the credentials of the insider, hence an adequate internal security regime moots the question of external attack and does so as a side effect.

 Is TCO only calculated by figuring the anticipation costs and the failure costs?
-Or are there
+Or are there other factors involved?

 The sum of anticipation costs and the failure costs is the total picture, assuming you are willing to classify whatever you are doing as one or the other or, in some cases, a shade of both.
 These terms are (proudly) borrowed from the National Center for Manufacturing Studies' report on The Cost of Information Assurance.
 As far as I can tell, this division has rapidly become a bit of a commonplace terminology, so I did not go out of my way to either defend or even describe it.
 However, the time before an event is when you anticipate, and the time after an event is when you mop up, so it sort of seems hard to argue with that.
 Perhaps "pre-event" (when you do not actually know what is going to happen but can guess) and "post-event" (when you know what happened and have a recovery job to do) would be terms more immediately transparent, though, I'm myself happy with anticipation and recovery as they describe function rather than timeline.

 What is the role of authentication in the future?
-What does authentication have to do with
+What does authentication have to do with this topic?

 You cannot have accountability without identity, and identity is a near-synonym for authentication.
 As such, my general theme is that ever more complex access controls eventually become diseconomic by virtue of their complexity, the demands on them for real-time action and the management nightmare of being precise and specific despite constant organizational change.
 At that point, you need to bolster authentication with accountability.
 However, while permission granting can be independent of identity -- such as to say that you have to be in Room 12345 to operate some particular machinery or you have to have the role of ABCDE Specialist to be able to call up some control panel -- accountability comes down to what did Dan do, and how do we know it was him?